Tips & Tricks for Imperator Rome (1.2 Cicero)28 Oct 2019 0

 Paradox started a new grand-strategy journey with Imperator: Rome, but even in its raw state there's still plenty to learn and master.
-You can always check out our review, but let's go over some essential tips for the game as it stands since the 1.1 'Pompey' update dropped.
+You can always check out our review, but let's go over some essential tips for the game as it stands since the 1.2 'Cicero' update dropped.

-Want to space things up with some Imperator mods?
-You should check this article out.
+Want to spice things up with some Imperator mods?
+Check them out!

 The guidance below will have something relevant both for new timers looking to conquer their first Paradox game as well as how to maximize these new mechanics for veterans.
 We'll separate this short primer into three categories: basic tips for the game as a whole, optimizing realm management, and warfare.
-Veterans and those looking to really get some some hyper-specific info on some of the game's inner workings should check out this reddit thread as well, which has over 300 different factoids about the game.
+Veterans and those who have played pre-Cicero may want to check out our recent survey of the big changes that have come with that latest update.

 Actually Play the Tutorial